ali-albdaer/TelegramStatisticsCollector/README.md

 # Telegram Statistics Collector

-A Python project to collect and analyze statistics from Telegram group messages.
+A set of Python scripts that are used to collect and analyze statistics from Telegram group messages.
 The project consists of two scripts:

-- `collect_data.py`: Fetches messages from a specified Telegram group, lookes for keywords and stores various statistics about the messages and users in JSON files and a SQLite database.
+- `collect_data.py`: Fetches messages from a specified Telegram group, lookes for keywords and stores various statistics about the messages and their senders in JSON files and a SQLite database.
 Statistics and keywords are configurable.

-- `get_all_words.py`: Fecthes messages from a specified Telegram group and stores them into 4 `.json` files. (case sensitive / insensitive; sorted alphabetically / by frequency)
+- `get_all_words.py`: Fecthes messages from a specified Telegram group and stores all words found into 4 `.json` files. (case sensitive / insensitive; sorted alphabetically / by frequency)

 ## Installation